F1rst-Unicorn/stocks/README.md

 Stocks needs an OCSP server.
 If you adhere to the default config in the CA section, you can simply run the stocks-ocsp service.

+## Jetty server

+To adapt the stocks server to your system, adjust the needed values in /etc/stocks/stocks.properties.

 ## Start up the components

 * Start mysql